Rising-Stars-by-Sunshine/csecon206-rong/README.md

 B's best strategy is to give nothing back and keep everything.
 A's best strategy is not to transfer any money to B and to keep all the money.

+According to the result of backward induction analysis, the solution of the Trust game is that B does not return any money and A does not give any funds to B. This means that neither side will end up transferring money, leaving their respective money unchanged.